What is the Safe Routes to School Program?

 • Support bicycle safety education, bike unit activities, professional development for teachers, and help maintain school bicycle fleets.

-• Complete data collection to track participation through tallies and surveys.
+• Collect participation data through tallies and surveys.

-• Pilot walking school buses and bike trains to coordinate students and families to walk and/or bike to school together.
+• Pilot programs such as walking school buses and bike trains for group travel to school.

-• Work to implement walk zones and identify on-campus infrastructure/facilities.
+• Help plan walk zones and on-campus facilities.

-• Identify infrastructure changes for sidewalks, bike lanes, and shared-use paths through Public Works.
+• Identify and support infrastructure changes for sidewalks, bike lanes, and shared-use paths through Public Works.

 Benefits to Walking, Biking & Rolling to School